MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 1. Review the answers displayed in the Copilot pane ![Shows callout number 6](media/callout-number-6.svg).

    Depending on your question, the answer can contain text, links to records or pages in Business Central, and links to Business Central help articles on Microsoft Learn.

+   To provide you with the best assistance, Chat might ask for more details about your question.

 1. Ask another question to refine the answer.